-The following chart shows the expected progress of the System's funded status over the next 20 years measured in terms of the City's contribution rate and the funded ratio assuming the long-term return rate of 7.00%.
-This projection reflects the changes in plan membership where all new hires participate at a lower benefit formula and contribute at 5.0% of pay under Class D membership.
+The following chart shows the expected progress of the System's funded status over the next 20 years measured in terms of the City's contribution rate and the funded ratio assuming the long-term return rate of 7.00% and all other actuarial assumptions are met.
+Future new hires are expected to participate in Class D and will earn a lower benefit formula and contribute at 5.0% of pay.